jimburton/ci583-lab1/README.md

 are intended to store `Person` objects.
 The `PeopleArray` class is the *superclass* of `UnorderedPeopleArray` and `OrderedPeopleArray`.

+The code comes with *unit tests* in the `test` package, which you can run to check your work.
+The way that you run these depends on the IDE that you're using.
+The first thing you need to do is to add the JUnit library to the project.
+After that it is usually as simple as right-clicking on the test and selecting the option to run it -- ask for help with this in the labs or google the procedure for your IDE.
+(For example, in Intellij you need to click on *File / Project Structure* then *Libraries*.
+Then click on the `+` button and select *From Maven*.
+Type "junit" into the search box and select one of the results.
+Now you have added the JUnit library to the project you can right-click on a test class and select *Run*.)

 `PeopleArray` has two fields, `arr` and `nElems`, both of which are inherited by its subclasses. `arr` is a Java array, and this is where we will store the `Person` objects. `nElems` is a counter for the number of